 Enlil and Ninlil is the love story of the two young gods.
 The two are attracted to each other but Ninlil’s mother, Nisaba or Ninshebargunu, warns her against Enlil.
 Enlil, however, follows Ninlil to the river when she goes to take a bath and the two make love.
 Ninlil becomes pregnant.
 She gives birth to the moon god Nanna.

 Enlil is cast out of Nippur by the angry gods and banished to Kur, the Sumerian nether world.
 Ninlil follows, searching for Enlil.
 Enlil then disguises himself as the different keepers of the gates of the underworld.
 Every time Ninlil demands to know where Enlil is, he does not answer.
-Instead he seduces her and they have three more children together: Nergal, Ninazu and Enbilulu.
+Instead, he seduces her and they have three more children together: Nergal, Ninazu, and Enbilulu.

 The point of this story is a celebration of the strength of the love between Enlil and Ninlil.
 The two young gods do not allow challenges to keep them apart.
 They defy all the laws and the other gods themselves to love each other.
-Even banished to Kur, their love for each other triumphs and ends in the act of creation.
+Even when banished to Kur, their love for each other triumphs and ends in the act of creation.

 Descendents and Genealogy

 Enlil was worshiped as a family man by the ancient Sumerians and was believed to have fathered several children with Ninlil.
-The most important of these are noted as being Nanna, the moon god; Utu-Shamash, the sun god; Ishkur or Adad, the storm god and Inanna.
+The most important of these are noted as being Nanna, the moon god; Utu-Shamash, the sun god; Ishkur or Adad, the storm god, and Inanna.
 However, there is no consensus on this matter as Ishkur is said to be Enki’s twin brother and Enki is definitely not one of Enlil’s sons.
 In the same manner, Inanna is known in most myths as Enki’s daughter and not Enlil’s.
 The different cultures within the Mesopotamian civilization and their habit of appropriating the ancient Sumerian gods make these inconsistencies common.

 Nergal, Ninazu, and Enbilulu are also said to have different parents in different myths.
 Even Ninurta, who is sometimes known as Enlil and Ninlil’s son, is the child of Enki and Ninhursag in some of the most well-known myths.